google/kctf/docs/local-testing.md

 echo 'kernel.unprivileged_userns_clone=1' | sudo tee -a /etc/sysctl.d/00-local-userns.conf
 sudo service procps restart
 ```

+Note this has some security implications via increased kernel attack surface, which is why Debian and Ubuntu don't enable them by default.

 ## Using kCTF
 ### Downloading and activating kCTF